Mike Posner: Personal life

 On January 4, 2019, Posner announced that starting on March 1, 2019, he would begin a walk across America, with a support tour bus, indicating that the journey would take "most of my 31st year."
 He received a significant amount of press and fandom surrounding the walk, including an interview on CBS This Morning.
 On April 15, 2019, he set out from Asbury Park, New Jersey to begin the 3,000+ mile trip across the country.
 On August 7, his walk was delayed a few weeks after he was bitten by a rattlesnake in Colorado and airlifted to a local hospital.
 He finished his walk across the US on October 18, 2019, in Venice Beach in Los Angeles.
 He traveled more than 2,800 miles in the six-month trip.

 On March 6, 2020, Posner endorsed Bernie Sanders for president in the 2020 Democratic Party presidential primaries.
 In May 2021, Posner traveled to Nepal although a US State Department travel advisory warned people of a massive COVID-19 outbreak in the country.
 In Nepal, he traveled to the base camp of Mount Everest and sang for climbers in the midst of a localized COVID-19 outbreak at base camp.
 He was described in Outside as "flaunt[ing] the rules with abandon" and being part of "a major super-spreader event".
 On June 1, 2021, at 4:35am, he summited Mount Everest with a team composed of guide Jon Kedrowski and two Sherpas (locals who serve as porters and guides) Dawa Chirring Sherpa and Dawa Dorje Sherpa.
 Posner used his climb to raise $250,000 for the Detroit Justice Center.

+In January 2024, Posner announced he was Christian.

 On July 28, 2025, Posner began hiking the Continental Divide Trail — a 3,100-mile route from Canada to Mexico — alongside Dr. Jon Kedrowski, who previously guided him on his 2021 Mount Everest climb.
 The project, informally known as The Long F*cking Walk, follows the Rocky Mountains and is being documented through Posner's social media channels.